gmarkall/awkward-checklist/README.md

 **Description of support:**: This functions just returns its argument, so it will work.
-However, the use of this does imply a general reliance on the Numba Runtime (NRT) for reference counting, which is not supported on the CUDA target (see [Memory Allocation] above) so this may point to a general problem.
+However, the use of this does imply a general reliance on the Numba Runtime (NRT) for reference counting, which is not supported on the CUDA target (see [Memory allocation] above) so this may point to a general problem.

 ## To investigate